Best Cable Machines for Home Gyms in 2026

 How We Tested

-Every cable machine on this list was assembled, used for a minimum of 30 days, and evaluated on:
+Every cable machine on this list was assembled in our testing garage, used for a minimum of 45 days in daily training, and evaluated on five weighted criteria:

 Weight Stack vs. Plate-Loaded